Preparing to Breastfeed during Pregnancy

 Here’s our take on 5 common breastfeeding products:

-- Nursing bras: You do not need a nursing bra to breastfeed.
-You could simply unfasten a regular bra when you breastfeed.
-If you chose to buy a nursing bra, wait until you you are at least 36 weeks pregnant to judge the size you will need.
+- Nursing bras: You do not need a nursing bra to breastfeed however many women purchase one for the convenience.
+If you choose to buy a nursing bra, wait until you you are at least 36 weeks pregnant to judge the size you will need.

 - Nursing Pads: Not all moms leak milk.
 Those who do may only leak for a short time.
 Begin with a limited supply of nursing pads and purchase more if you need them.